 Denis Brott studied at the Juilliard School, Indiana University and the University of Southern California.
 The list of his teachers includes some of the world’s finest cellists: Leonard Rose, Janos Starker, and Gregor Piatigorsky.

-He has been a jury member for numerous distinguished international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian String Quartet Competitions.
+Denis Brott has been a jury member for numerous distinguished international competitions including the Munich Cello and String Quartet Competitions and the Banff and Evian String Quartet Competitions.

-Since 2020 Mr. Brott has produced 21 videos as Executive Producer and launched a series of free Health and Wellness concerts for patients, and health care workers at CHUM.
+Since 2020, Denis has produced 21 videos as Executive Producer and launched a series of free Health and Wellness concerts for patients, and health care workers at CHUM.